Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolSetByIRaiseMoveExecutedNonPositiveYMovement.cs` defines a bool parameter to be set if the MoveExecuted event is fired with a non-positive y-vector by a specific [IRaiseMoveExecuted](../utilities.md#iraisemoveexecuted) interface implementation.
+`BoolSetByIRaiseMoveExecutedNonPositiveYMovement.cs` defines a bool parameter to be set if the MoveExecuted event is fired with a non-positive y-vector by an [IRaiseMoveExecuted](../utilities.md#iraisemoveexecuted) interface implementation.

 #### BoolSetByIRaiseMoveExecutedPositiveYMovement